(CNN)Here's a look at the life of former Cuban leader Fidel Castro.

 October 16, 1953 - Castro is sentenced to 15 years in prison.

 May 15, 1955 - Fidel and Raul Castro are released as part of a general amnesty for political prisoners.
-They go into exile, and spend 1955-1956 in the United States and Mexico.
+They go into exile in Mexico.
 While in Mexico, they meet Argentine physician Che Guevara.
 The three organize a group of Cuban exiles into a new guerrilla group.

 December 2, 1956 - Eighty-two exiles land in Cuba, on a yacht named Granma.
 Most are killed immediately.
 The survivors, including Guevara and the Castros, flee to the Sierra Maestra Mountains.
 During 1957-1958 they wage a guerilla campaign from this base, which includes skirmishes with government troops and burning sugar crops.